ilyasergey/pnp/README.md

-# Lecture notes on proving/programming in Coq/Ssreflect
+# A Short Course on Proving and Programming with Coq/Ssreflect

 This project contains the Coq sources, the lectures and the exercises for the course **"Programs and Proofs: Mechanizing Mathematics with Dependent Types"**.